-WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available to the state of Maryland to supplement district and local recovery efforts in the area affected by the remnants of Tropical Storm Lee during the period of September 6-9, 2011.
+WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Maryland to supplement state and local recovery efforts in the area affected by Hurricane Sandy during the period of October 26 to November 4, 2012.

-Federal funding is available to district and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the remnants of Tropical Storm Lee in Anne Arundel, Cecil, Charles, and Prince George’s counties.
+The President's action makes federal funding available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by Hurricane Sandy in Allegany, Calvert, Caroline, Charles, Dorchester, Frederick, Garrett, Harford, Howard, Kent, Queen Anne’s, Somerset, St. Mary’s, Talbot, Washington, Wicomico, and Worcester Counties and the Independent City of Baltimore.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Regis Leo Phelan has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Phelan said additional designations may be made at a later date if requested by the district and warranted by the results of further damage assessments
+Michael J. Lapinski has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Lapinski said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.